NSB Di 3: Operation

 The initial use for the Di 3 was to operate the three non-electrified long-distance lines of NSB: the Bergen Line, the Dovre Line and the Nordland Line.
 Following the delivery of the first batch in 1957, they were from 2 June used on the Dovre Line, north of Otta to Trondheim, and further north along the Nordland Line to Mo i Rana.
 The stock was sufficient to replace all steam locomotives on the Nordland Line, and reduced travel time by one hour.
 From Hamar to Otta, the track did not have sufficient permitted axle load.
 From the second batch of eight units, five were put into service on the Bergen Line, the rest on the Dovre and Nordland Lines.
-Necessary upgrades of the permitted axle load had been made to the Dovre Line and Nordland Line, and the locomotives were in use from Hamar to Saltdal.
+Necessary upgrades of the permitted axle load had been made to the Dovre Line and Nordland Line, and the locomotives were in use from Hamar Station to Saltdal.
 On 30 November, the Nordland Line was completed to Fauske, and the full length operated with Di 3.

 The first section of the Bergen Line, the Gjøvik Line and the Roa–Hønefoss Line, was electrified in February 1961.
 This allowed diesel and electric locomotives to haul all trains from Oslo to Bergen.
-In 1962 the Nordland Line was completed to Bodø, but the increased need for locomotives was more than compensated by the electrification of the Bergen Line being extended to Ål.
+In 1962 the Nordland Line was completed to Bodø Station, but the increased need for locomotives was more than compensated by the electrification of the Bergen Line being extended to Ål Station.
 The first Di 3 ran on the Røros Line in 1964, that had previously been denied due to bridges with insufficient axle load permits.
 In 1965, the Bergen Line was electrified, and all but one Di 3 was transferred to Trondheim.
 A single unit, usually no. 610, was stationed at Finse Station as a snowplow.
 Along with additional deliveries, there were sufficient Di 3 units to terminate most steam operations.

 After the Bergen Line was electrified, the work continued on the Dovre Line.
-The section from Hamar to Otta was finished in 1967, and the following year to Dombås.
+The section from Hamar to Otta was finished in 1967, and the following year to Dombås Station.
 This allowed the locomotives to be transferred to secondary lines.
 With the final delivery of the last units in 1969 and the completion of the electrification of the Dovre Line in 1970, the final steam locomotive was taken out of service.
 During the last half of the 1960s, the Di 3 was put into service on the Rauma Line, the Røros Line, the Solør Line, the Valdres Line and the Meråker Line.